-- Headlight lens - Do not affix any type of tinted film or stickers to the headlight lens. - Do not use a headlight bulb of a wattage higher than specified. - 4.
-Install the headlight bulb cover, and then connect the coupler. - Have a Yamaha dealer adjust the headlight beam if necessary.
+- Headlight lens - Do not affix any type of tinted film or stickers to the headlight lens. - Do not use a headlight bulb of a wattage higher than specified. - 5.
+Install the headlight bulb cover, and then connect the coupler. - 6.
+Install the panel. - 7.
+Have a Yamaha dealer adjust the headlight beam if necessary.